 .
 If you have had an episode of ventricular tachycardia or ventricular fibrillation, your doctor may recommend that you don't drive a car for a few months.
 This precaution is to make sure you don't have any other episodes that could make driving unsafe.
 Right after you get an ICD implanted, you will not drive for at least a few days.

 Travel safely.
 It is safe for most people with arrhythmias to travel.
 Plan ahead to travel safely.
 For example, plan to wear a medical alert bracelet and to bring enough medicine for the length of your trip.

-Know how to live well with an ICD.
+.
 This includes getting your device checked regularly, avoiding strong electric or magnetic fields, exercising safely, and knowing what to do if you get a shock.

 Health Tools help you make wise health decisions or take action to improve your health.